-Statistics deals with the study of gathering, observing, calculating, and interpreting the numerical data.
+Statistics deals with the study of gathering, observing, calculating, and interpreting numerical data.
 It is full of experiments and research.
-A statistical experiment is defined as an ordered procedure which is performed with the objective of verifying, determining the validity of the hypothesis.
+A statistical experiment is defined as an ordered procedure which is performed with the objective of verifying, and determining the validity of the hypothesis.
 Before performing any experiment, some specific questions for which the experiment is intended should be clearly identified.
 To minimise the variability effect on the result of interest, the experiment has to be designed.
 So, the researcher will design the experiments for the purpose of improvement of precision.
-It is called experimental designs or the design of experiments(DOE).
+It is called experimental design or the design of experiments(DOE).
 In this article, let us discuss the definition and example of experimental design in detail.

 Experimental Design Definition

 In Statistics, the experimental design or the design of experiment (DOE) is defined as the design of an information-gathering experiment in which a variation is present or not, and it should be performed under the full control of the researcher.
 This term is generally used for controlled experiments.
-These experiments minimise the effects of the variable to increase the reliability of results.
+These experiments minimise the effects of the variable to increase the reliability of the results.
 In this design, the process of an experimental unit may include a group of people, plants, animals, etc.

 Types of Experimental Designs